bordviz/Simple-chat-API/README.md

 ### Configuring Alembic for the asynchronous driver
 1. From the root directory, start the
 `alembic init -t async migrations`
-2. Run `alembic upgrade head` in the terminal

 ### Application launch
 1. Go to the `src` folder